bdoguin/full-stack-nanodegree-vm/vagrant/tournament/README.md

 $ vagrant ssh

-If you’d like to see what was installed in the VM, look in /vagrant/pg_config.sh.
+If youï¿½d like to see what was installed in the VM, look in /vagrant/pg_config.sh.

 Create the database:
 The Vagrant VM has PostgreSQL installed and configured, as well as the psql command line interface (CLI), so that you don't have to install or configure them on your local machine.
 The very first time we start working on this project, no database will exist - so first, we'll need to create the SQL database for our tournament project